HDFGroup/hdf-rest-api/AclOps/PUT_ACL.rst

 Request Elements
 ----------------

-The request body most include a JSON object that has the following keys and boolean values:
+The request body must include a JSON object that has the following keys and boolean values:

 ::